 Refinancing isn’t right for everyone.
 When is it a bad idea to refinance?
 It might not make sense to refinance if you consider the following.

 Restarts Your Mortgage Clock

-If you’ve already paid down your mortgage for five years, then refinance your home to a 30-year mortgage, you restart the clock, and pay off your house later in life.
+If you’ve already paid down your mortgage for five years, then refinance your home to a 30-year mortgage, the clock restarts.
+You pay off your house later rather than sooner.
 The more you’ve already paid off, the less sense it makes to refinance unless you’re moving to a 15-year mortgage.

 Could Raise Your Monthly Expenses